Space weather: Commercial space weather development

 Many of these disturbances result in societal impacts that account for a significant part of the national GDP.

 The concept of incentivizing commercial space weather was first suggested by the idea of a Space Weather Economic Innovation Zone discussed by the American Commercial Space Weather Association (ACSWA) in 2015.
 The establishment of this economic innovation zone would encourage expanded economic activity developing applications to manage the risks space weather and would encourage broader research activities related to space weather by universities.
 It could encourage U.S. business investment in space weather services and products.
 It promoted the support of U.S. business innovation in space weather services and products by requiring U.S. government purchases of U.S. built commercial hardware, software, and associated products and services where no suitable government capability pre-exists.
 It also promoted U.S. built commercial hardware, software, and associated products and services sales to international partners. designate U.S. built commercial hardware, services, and products as “Space Weather Economic Innovation Zone” activities; Finally, it recommended that U.S. built commercial hardware, services, and products be tracked as Space Weather Economic Innovation Zone contributions within agency reports.
 In 2015 the U.S. Congress bill HR1561 provided groundwork where social and environmental impacts from a Space Weather Economic Innovation Zone could be far-reaching.
 In 2016, the Space Weather Research and Forecasting Act (S. 2817) was introduced to build on that legacy.
 Later, in 2017-2018 the HR3086 Bill took these concepts, included the breadth of material from parallel agency studies as part of the OSTP-sponsored Space Weather Action Program (SWAP), and with bicameral and bipartisan support the 116th Congress (2019) is considering passage of the Space Weather Coordination Act (S141, 115th Congress).

-American Commercial Space Weather Association

-On April 29, 2010, the commercial space weather community created the American Commercial Space Weather Association (ACSWA) an industry association.
-ACSWA promotes space weather risk mitigation for national infrastructure, economic strength and national security.
-It seeks to: